Dec 27, 2015

 (taken from a recent eBay auction)

-In fact, the single sleeve version is not as rare as the gate-fold edition, but is still hard to find.
-The sleeve itself looks not unlike that of the US "CBS Special Products" version because the spine is considerably thin to hold two vinyl discs (see the picture above).
-As often seen with Mexican LP releases, the album tracks are listed in both English and Spanish, and compared to the US release, the rear sleeve carries additional descriptions regarding album credit and copyright license.
-Also on the top right of the rear is an empty box space where the bar code is printed on the sleeve of the US releases.
+In fact, the single-sleeve version is not as rare as the gate-fold edition, but it is still hard to find.
+The sleeve rather resembles the US "CBS Special Products" version because the spine is considerably thin for two vinyl discs (see the picture above).
+As often seen with Mexican LP releases, the album tracks are listed in both English and Spanish.
+Compared to the US release, the rear sleeve carries additional descriptions regarding album credit and copyright license.
+Also, on the top right of the rear is an empty box space where the bar code is printed on the sleeve of the US releases.
 Instead, the bar code sticker is glued on the shrink on the left top of the rear sleeve, which turned brownish and almost unreadable due to aging.
 Although not certain as my copy is still sealed, the second pressing also comes with the inner sleeves but seems not to contain the lyric sheet, according to my private search.

 Sep 2, 2015